reimagined/resolve/docs/tutorial.md

 <!-- prettier-ignore-end -->

-The connectViewModel HOC binds the original component to a reSolve View Model based on options provided by the **mapStateToOptions** function.
+The connectViewModel HOC binds the original component to a reSolve View Model based on options specified by the **mapStateToOptions** function.
 The **data** prop that you used in your component's implementation is injected by this HOC and contains the View Model's response object.
-It is the same object that saw when you manually performed a data query using the HTTP API in the lesson 3:
+It is the same object that you saw when you manually performed a data query using the HTTP API in the lesson 3:

 ```js
 {